 The Most Important Items In Your Guest Basket

-Including bottles of water are absolutely essential.
+Including bottles of water is absolutely essential.
 For some reason, guests will rarely ask for water even though they need it.

 Moreover, you don’t want to put them in a position where they feel obligated to provide a reason for their request, like “I need to take my pills”.
 Many people like to keep these types of things private.

 So, always have water on hand for them in the privacy of their room.